tx-21/MPhil-thesis/Presentation-notes/0323-progress-report/0314-progress-report.md

 ## Progress report
 ### Key findings in Feb and March
-* Train ammonia forecasting model with colour data decreased the model performance.
+* 2/13 – Train ammonia forecasting model with colour data decreased the model performance.
+* 3/2 – New state-of-the-art model (Transformer) was used and a better model performance was achieved compared to LSTM and DNN.
-* Feature enginnering was applied to increase the model performance, and the improvement of the model can be explained in environmental engineering perspective.
+* 3/5 – Feature enginnering was applied to increase the model performance, and the improvement of the model can be explained in environmental engineering perspective.
-* New state-of-the-art model (Transformer) was used and a better model performance was achieved compared to LSTM and DNN.
+* 3/10 – Submit ACS abstract.
+* 3/18 – Finalize the coverage of my research works.